FREQUENTLY ASKED QUESTIONS

 a full (heated) cabin if you want to escape the weather.

-Why should I feel good about choosing the Fox II over the other dolphin boats?
-1. The Fox II is eco-friendly.
+The Fox II is eco-friendly.
 The Fox II uses wind most of the time as opposed to the other operators who rely on diesel, which means we do not pollute as much or use up limited natural resources.
 We sometimes have to use the engine however it only uses 5 litres of diesel an hour.

 2. The Fox II is the least invasive boat to the wildlife.
 Because of our slower speed and quiet approach, dolphins come right up to the Fox II and even swim along side.
 You will feel a part of nature when you see how they play along side.